4GeeksAcademy/master-python-programming-exercises/exercises/035-net-amount/README.md

 ## 📝 Instructions:

-1. Write a program that computes the net amount of a bank account based a transaction log from console input.
+1. Write a function `net_amount()` that computes the net amount of a bank account based a transaction log from console input.
 The transaction log format is shown as following:

 D 100
 W 200